Paul-Loup Chatin: Sports car career

-First endurance titles & WEC success (2013–17)
+First endurance titles & WEC success (2013–2017)

 In 2013, Chatin decided to switch to sports car racing, joining Team Endurance Challenge in the LMPC category of the European Le Mans Series.
 In a class with just two full-time entries, Chatin and teammate Gary Hirsch won the series title thanks to three wins at Imola, Spielberg and the Hungaroring.
 He won the award for being the series' Revelation of the Year.

 The 2014 ELMS title-winning Signatech Alpine of Chatin.

-For the 2014 ELMS season, the Frenchman moved to the LMP2 category, joining the Signatech Alpine squad alongside Nelson Panciatici and Oliver Webb.
+For the 2014 ELMS season, Chatin moved to the LMP2 category, joining the Signatech Alpine squad alongside Nelson Panciatici and Oliver Webb.
 The team were victorious at Spielberg, where Chatin's performance was described as "disciplined and strategic", and scored another two podiums. on their way to the championship title.
 A fifth place at Estoril was enough to clinch the title for Alpine.
 Chatin and his teammates also contested the 24 Hours of Le Mans.
 In spite of a suspension issue that struck whilst Chatin was second on Sunday, the team finished third in LMP2.
 After the season concluded, Chatin was named the ELMS's LMP2 Driver of the Year.

 Remaining with Signatech Alpine, Chatin progressed to the FIA World Endurance Championship in 2015.
 In spite of retirements at Silverstone and Le Mans, the campaign proved to be a success, as the team finished second at Fuji and won at Shanghai on their way to fourth in the standings.

 Chatin returned to the ELMS in 2016, partnering Timothé Buret and former French football goalkeeper Fabien Barthez.
 The team struggled despite Chatin's speed, proven by a fastest lap at Silverstone and a pole position in Imola, scoring a best result of seventh four times to finish eighth overall.
-The following year, Chatin made two appearances in the series, driving the final two races for IDEC Sport Racing.
+The following year, Chatin sat out a lot of the season because of his studies, though he made two appearances in the ELMS, driving the final two races for IDEC Sport Racing.